sfc-gh-boconnor/Build-an-AI-Assistant-for-FSI-with-AISQL-and-Snowflake-Intelligence/quickstart.md

 ## Overview
 Duration: 5

+### Introduction

+Effective stock selection relies on having up-to-date data from diverse sources—research analyst reports, 10-K filings, investor call recordings, historical tick data, and real-time market feeds.
+To manage this efficiently, a unified platform is essential—one capable of storing and processing all data types, whether PDFs of analyst reports, MP3 investor recordings, or SEC documents.

+This data must be readily accessible for analysis using the latest large language models (LLMs) such as Anthropic, Gemma, LLaMA, or DeepSeek.
+Ensuring the trustworthiness and security of generated summaries and insights is critical, especially when they inform high-stakes financial decisions.

+In addition, developing Agentic AI capabilities allows for natural language question-answering tailored to investors and traders who need precise, real-time insights before executing trades.

+**In this hands-on lab, you'll learn how to build a Stock Selection Agent from the ground up using the Snowflake AI Data Cloud.**

+Learn how you can leverage the latest AI technologies right within the Snowflake platform.
+When AI is deeply embedded in your trusted data platform, the possibilities are endless.
+We will be exploring the processing of both **Unstructured** and **Structured** data which will then allow the application of a **Cortex Agent** to help discover insights by leveraging **All Data.**

+### Data Sources and Analyst Coverage

+This hands-on lab utilizes a comprehensive dataset spanning multiple data types and financial analysts to demonstrate real-world AI applications in financial services.
+You'll work with:

+**Analyst Research Reports**

+The lab features comprehensive analysis from specialized research firms created specifically for this hands-on experience:
+- **Apex Analytics** - Growth-focused equity research
+- **Consensus Point** - Institutional-grade analysis and recommendations
+- **Momentum Metrics** - Quantitative trading insights and momentum analysis
+- **Pinnacle Growth Investors** - Growth equity research and sector analysis
+- **Quant-Vestor** - Quantitative investment research and algorithmic trading insights
+- **Sterling Partners** - Value-oriented investment analysis
+- **Veridian Capital** - Comprehensive equity research and market analysis

+**Multi-Modal Data Integration**

+Throughout the lab, you'll process and analyze:
+- **Research Reports** - 30 analyst reports from 6 research firms, extract structured insights (ratings, price targets, growth forecasts) using Document AI
+- **Earnings Call Transcripts** - Process 92 audio recordings from 11 companies into searchable text with sentiment analysis
+- **Financial Infographics** - Extract key metrics from 11 quarterly earnings visuals using multimodal AI
+- **Analyst Emails** - 950+ professional analyst emails with 7 rating types (BUY, OVERWEIGHT, OUTPERFORM, HOLD, EQUAL-WEIGHT, UNDERWEIGHT, SELL)
+- **Investment Research** - 7 Federal Reserve and NBER research papers on portfolio management and risk
+- **Stock Price Data** - Historical data with 6,420+ Snowflake price points (2020-2025)
+- **Financial Reports** - 11 companies with income statements, KPIs, and customer metrics

+**AI-Powered Analysis Journey**

+Your AI assistant will synthesize insights from all these sources to answer questions like:
+- *"What do Apex Analytics and Consensus Point analysts say about Snowflake's growth prospects?"*
+- *"How does Momentum Metrics' quantitative analysis compare to Sterling Partners' value assessment?"*
+- *"What are Veridian Capital's latest price targets and how do they align with earnings call sentiment?"*
+- *"Based on all available data, should I buy, sell, or hold Snowflake shares?"*

+This diverse dataset enables you to experience how modern AI can unify structured financial data with unstructured analyst opinions, creating comprehensive investment intelligence.

+> **⚠️ Important Disclaimer:** All analyst reports and company data (except Snowflake) are completely fictitious for educational purposes.
+Financial decisions cannot be made based on any outcomes of this lab.
+Snowflake earnings calls are real but may be outdated.

 ### What You'll Build

 In this quickstart, you'll build a comprehensive AI-powered financial analysis platform called **StockOne** using Snowflake's Cortex AI capabilities.
 This end-to-end solution demonstrates how to: